 What is a WAP?

-A Wireless Access Point (WAP) can be ideal if you're finding that the Wi-Fi signal emitted by your basic router isn’t covering everywhere in your home or office.
+A Wireless Access Point (WAP) can be an excellent solution if the Wi-Fi signal from your router isn’t covering the entirety of your home or office.

-This boost can also allow more devices to connect to your Wi-Fi network, which can be useful if you have a lot of smart home or connected devices in your house, or multiple computing items in an office.
+At the same time, this connectivity boost can allow you to connect more devices to your Wi-Fi network which can be especially useful if you have a lot of smart home or connected devices in your house or office.